paupawsan/irrlichtnetcp/Readme.txt

 /Irrlicht.NET : C# part of the wrapper with solutions provided for MonoDevelop
 			    and Visual Studio 2005.
 It can however be compiled on any .NET IDE/compilator
-/IrrlichtW : C++/C part of the wrapper with solutions provided for Code::BLocks
+/IrrlichtW : C++/C part of the wrapper with solutions provided for Code::Blocks
 			    and Visual Studio 2005.
 It can however be compiled on any Irrlicht-compatible IDE/compilator.
-/Irrlicht SDK : Constains all include and libraries needed to compile IrrlichtW
+/Irrlicht SDK : Contains all include and libraries needed to compile IrrlichtW
 			    on Linux and Windows (Visual Studio and GCC).
 			    Taken from the official Irrlicht SDK.